stevevoto/install_eicar_av_test/README.md

 *   It **cannot see EICAR** inside the encrypted payload.
 *   No EICAR detection from content signatures; it may only do **reputation / domain-based** checks.
-*   In your test results, this usually appears as **HTTPS: ALLOWED** unless SSL inspection is turned on.
+*   In the test results, this usually appears as **HTTPS: ALLOWED** unless SSL inspection is turned on.

 * * *